onkararadhye/gabbariprotator/README.md

-# 🚀 GabbarIPChanger V-1.0 - Tor-Based IP Rotator
+# 🚀 GabbarIPRotator V-1.0 - Tor-Based IP Rotator

-**GabbarIPChanger** is a Bash-based tool that automatically changes your public IP address using the Tor network at custom intervals.
+**GabbarIPRotator** is a Bash-based tool that automatically changes your public IP address using the Tor network at custom intervals.
 It allows you to appear from different countries by rotating IPs through Tor circuits.

 > ⚠️ Requires root privileges.
 > ⚠️ Works only if Tor is installed and configured correctly.